Reese Witherspoon's Daughter Ava Phillippe Wows at Paris Debut

 Vanity Fair previously confirmed that Ava would be donning a gown by Giambattista Valli Haute Couture for the special occasion.

-Several images of the grand affair were caught and shared on Instagram by Vogue Brasil writer Bruno Astuto.
+Several images of the grand affair were caught and shared on Instagram by French journalist Marion Galy-Ramounot.